tensordiffeq/TensorDiffEq/README.md

 *In development

-If you use TensorDiffEq in your work, please site it via:
+If you use TensorDiffEq in your work, please cite it via:

 ```code
 @article{mcclenny2021tensordiffeq,